Nikolai Bernstein: Theory of multi-leveled regulation

-Bernstein suggested that the CNS is capable of "functionally freezing degrees of freedom."
+He also suggested that the CNS is capable of "functionally freezing degrees of freedom".
 As an analogy, controlling the four wheels of a car independently is very difficult.
-Yet, by functionally freezing degrees of freedom (the two rear wheels are only allowed to rotate around one shared horizontal axis, and the two front wheels are also allowed to rotate in parallel around a longitudinal axis, controlled by the steering wheel) a car becomes much easier to control.
-Bernstein also did major work with motor learning, creating models for stages of learning.
-His work in the 1950s and 1960s was remarkably insightful and is still valid and respected today.
+Yet, by functionally freezing degrees of freedom (the two rear wheels are only allowed to rotate around one shared horizontal axis, and the two front wheels are also allowed to rotate in parallel around a longitudinal axis, controlled by the steering wheel), a car becomes much easier to control.